AI-SEO & GEO

 Can I optimise existing content for AI Overviews without rewriting it entirely?

-In most cases, yes.
-The highest-leverage changes are structural rather than substantive: repositioning the main claim of each section to the opening sentence, adding a definition block in the first 100 words of the page, creating or expanding a FAQ section with prompt-language questions and 50–150 word answers, and implementing FAQPage and Article schema.
-Full rewrites are only necessary when the existing content is fundamentally misaligned with the query intent — for example, a service page that was optimised for conversion copy rather than informational content.
-Audit the content’s first sentence in each section before deciding whether a structural edit or a full rewrite is required.
+Yes, through structural changes rather than full rewrites.
+The highest-leverage edits are: repositioning the main claim of each section to the opening sentence, adding a definition block in the first 100 words, creating genuine FAQ sections in prompt language, and implementing FAQPage, Article, and Person schema.
+Full rewrites are only necessary when a page is fundamentally misaligned with informational intent — for example, when it reads as marketing copy rather than a factual answer.

 Why does content from lower-authority domains sometimes appear in AI Overviews over higher-authority ones?